plumed/plumed2/src/pycv/README.md

 The PYCV module for PLUMED 2
 ====================================

-Enable the implementation of PLUMED collective variables and functions in the Python language.
+Enable the implementation of PLUMED collective variables (CVs) and functions in the Python language.

+Advantages of using PYCV over standard development of CVs in C++ are:
+ 1. code may be prototyped in a high-level language, with access to extensive mathematical libraries, and almost no boilerplate;
+ 2. there are no compilation and link delays (just-in-time compilation occurs transparently);
+ 3. the required gradients of CVs can be computed autmatically.